The Life Sciences Law Review: Australia

 Sponsors must also ensure compliance with the relevant guidelines as to good clinical practice7 and safety monitoring and reporting,8 and ensure that the use of personal information complies with the Privacy Act 1988.

-Two of the avenues for supply of UTGs for clinical trials are the Clinical Trial Exemption (CTX) Scheme and the Clinical Trial Notification (CTN) Scheme.
+Two of the avenues for supply of UTGs for clinical trials are the Clinical Trial Approval (CTA) (formerly the Clinical Trial Exemption) Scheme and the Clinical Trial Notification (CTN) Scheme.
 The choice of which scheme to follow lies first with the sponsor and then with the HREC.

 The CTN Scheme is a notification scheme.
 All material relating to the proposed trial is submitted directly to the HREC, which is responsible for reviewing the scientific validity of the trial design, the balance of risk versus harm of the therapeutic good, and the ethical acceptability of the trial and approval of the trial protocol.
 The institution at which the trial will be conducted gives the final approval.
 The TGA does not evaluate any data relating to the trial.

 Studies in which products already entered in the ARTG are used within the conditions of their marketing approval are not subject to CTN or CTA requirements but still need to be approved by an HREC.